-The Faculty will be solicited each month for agenda items.
-Members of the Associated Faculty may submit items through a Senator or a member of the Faculty.
+The faculty will be asked to submit agenda items prior to each meeting of the senate.
+Members of the associated faculty may submit items through a senator or a member of the faculty.
 Agenda items must be submitted no later than two weeks prior to a senate meeting.
-The senate agenda will be distributed to all Senators, Faculty, and Associated Faculty at least seven (7) calendar days prior to the next senate meeting.
+The senate agenda will be distributed to all senators, faculty, and associated faculty at least seven (7) calendar days prior to the next senate meeting.